Impact assessment development application

 Public notification requirements

-Impact assessable development must be publicly advertised.
-You can find out the requirements for advertising impact assessment applications.
+Applicants can engage companies that specialise in public notices for development applications.
+You can find the requirements for advertising impact assessment applications.

-Under Brisbane's Adopted Infrastructure Charges Resolution, Council may include adopted infrastructure charges notices with the development approval of an impact assessable development application.
+Under Brisbane's Infrastructure Charges Resolution, Council may include infrastructure charges notices with a development approval.

-These infrastructure charges relate to trunk infrastructure networks for transport, community purposes and stormwater.
+Infrastructure charges relate to trunk infrastructure networks for:

-Queensland Urban Utilities may levy infrastructure charges for the sewerage and water supply trunk infrastructure networks.
-Charges for water and sewerage will issued separately by QUU.
+Queensland Urban Utilities (QUU) may issue a separate infrastructure charges notice for water supply and sewerage purposes.